logo

 Autonomous systems for specialy crops load, canopy, and disease estimations (Seyyedhasani Lab)

-Comparative biomechanics of animals (Socha Lab)
+Comparative Biomechanics of Animals (Socha Lab)

 Detection of Waterborne Contaminants (Vikesland Lab)